 - 11.1.5.
-In the same section of any building with a polling booth, or within twenty metres of a polling booth, during the voting period, without prior express permission of the Returning Officer; - 11.1.6.
+In the same section of any building with a polling booth, or within twenty meters of a physical polling booth, during the voting period, without prior express permission of the Returning Officer. - 11.1.5.1.
+There is no restriction on proximity of campaigning to an online voting platform - 11.1.6.
 In a manner that is disruptive to the University environment; and; - 11.1.7.
 Using any substance that will leave a permanent mark on the University or public grounds. - 11.2.
 Candidates must not: - 11.2.1.
 Send any emails to University email lists. - 11.2.2.
 Interfere in any way with the campaign materials of another candidate. - 11.2.3.
 Interfere in any way with private property without the express permission of the owner. - 11.2.4.
 Post on any OUSA owned social media platform - 11.3.
-Candidates must respect the integrity, impartiality and privacy of the voting process. - 11.4.
-Candidates may post on, or be endorsed on social media owned by an OUSA affiliated club or society provided they comply with section 14.4
+Candidates must respect the integrity, impartiality and privacy of the voting process. - 11.4.Candidates may post on, or be endorsed on social media owned by an OUSA affiliated club or society provided they comply with section 14.4